Lampenflora: Development

 The requirements for the development of lampenflora are sufficient (artificial) light and moisture.
 An increase in nutrient content (e.g. fertilizer usage on land above the cave) or heat (e.g. incandescent lighting) may lead to an increase in lampenflora.

 The germs, seeds or spores can get brought into the cave by air, water, animals or people.

+Lampenflora tend to grow best on rough surfaces and in red or blue light due to the plant's absorption rate of this light into its chlorophyll.
+However, pre-established colonies of lampenflora can survive even after long periods of light deprivation.

 In the aphotic (lightless) part of caves, short-term growth of photosynthetic plants is possible thanks to the seed's nutritive tissue.
 After this is consumed, the plant dies.

 Lampenflora as a problem

 Lampenflora can cause various problems: Since lampenflora changes the appearance of show caves, it can give visitors wrong impressions of natural caves.
 It does not exist in caves not developed for humans.
 The weak acids excreted by lampenflora can also cause damage to and change limestone and other rocks.
 Lampenflora is especially dangerous to artifacts present in caves, such as cave paintings.
 The appearance of algae was one of the reasons the Lascaux cave was closed to the public.

-Plants can also upset cave ecology.
+Lampenflora is often overlooked as an issue because show caves bring in such a large profit to the community.
+Sometimes lampenflora is used as being a part of the 'natural' attraction and are shown off as another part of the cave.
+While presenting it as an attraction is uncommon, it has been known to occur in the Natural Bridges Caverns (Texas) or in Karstic Caves in Vietnam.